atom/snippets/README.md

 ### Escaping Characters

-Including a literal a closing brace inside the text provided by a snippet's tab stop will close that tab stop early.
-You need to escape it -- with *two* backslashes, like this:
+Including a literal closing brace inside the text provided by a snippet's tab stop will close that tab stop early.
+To prevent that, escape the brace with two backslashes, like so:

 ```coffee
 'body': """